ordepdev/ordepdev.github.io/_posts/2018-01-14-code-coverage.md

 >
 > &mdash; <cite>Brian Marick</cite>

-High code coverage is not directly related with code quality and cannot be used neither as a key metric or a goal.
+High code coverage is not directly related to code quality and can be used neither as a key metric or a goal.
 Try to look for other metrics, expand the test scenarios, and don't stop when you reach that shiny 100% mark.